 Almost untranslatable, Sehnsucht is a compound word that comes from German and represents thoughts and feelings about all facets of life that are unfinished or imperfect, paired with a yearning for ideal alternative experiences.
 It has been referred to as “life’s longings”; or an individual’s search for happiness while coping with the reality of unattainable wishes.
 1

-The images are made using various mediums – a 6x6 TLR , a Digital SLR and an iPhone 4 - whatever I happened to have with me at the time.
+The images are made using various mediums – a 6x6 TLR , a Digital SLR and a mobile phone camera - whatever I happened to have with me at the time.

 All images are produced as pietzography prints on archival quality matte paper, and either mounted on aluminium or framed under museum glass.

 20cm x 20cm , all prints are in a limited edition of 7.